US STOCKS-S&P, Dow close higher on new Fed inflation stance, COVID test hopes | Business

 US STOCKS-S&P, Dow close higher on new Fed inflation stance, COVID test hopes

+The Dow remains more than 3.6% below its record high reached in February.
+Stocks lost steam late in the session following House of Representatives Speaker Nancy Pelosi issued a statement saying Democrats and Republicans remain far apart over the next stimulus bill.

-Declines in market-leading momentum stocks capped gains in all three major stock averages.
+Declines in market-leading momentum stocks capped gains in the S&P and Dow and held the Nasdaq in the red.
 "There seems to be a bit of rotation with regards to the news today and how the market has responded, giving the markets a value bump," Keator added.

 "The statement by Powell in some regards is telegraphing a continued dovish stance for quite some time," Keator said.
 But with last week's initial jobless claims stubbornly hovering above the 1 million mark, according to the Labor Department, a return to full employment currently appears to be a long haul.

-Shares of Walmart Inc and Microsoft Corp rose after announcing a joint bid for TikTok's U.S. assets.
-Boeing Co closed higher after the European Union Aviation Safety Agency announced plans to begin flight tests of its grounded 737 MAX plane.
+Shares of Walmart Inc and Microsoft Corp rose 4.5% and 2.5%, respectively after announcing a joint bid for TikTok's U.S. assets.
+Boeing Co rose 1.3% after the European Union Aviation Safety Agency announced plans to begin flight tests of its grounded 737 MAX plane.

-Luxury retailer Tiffany & Co advanced after reporting stronger-than-expected profit just days after delaying its $16.2 billion sale to France's LVMH.
-On the other end of the retail scale, discount stores Dollar General Corp and Dollar Tree Inc also beat quarterly profit expectations.

-Cosmetics maker Coty Inc plunged after retail closures and weak demand led to a bigger-than-expected quarterly loss.
+Cosmetics maker Coty Inc plunged 8.1% after retail closures and weak demand led to a bigger-than-expected quarterly loss.
+Advancing issues outnumbered declining ones on the NYSE by a 1.16-to-1 ratio; on Nasdaq, a 1.18-to-1 ratio favored decliners.

+The S&P 500 posted 39 new 52-week highs and no new lows; the Nasdaq Composite recorded 62 new highs and 27 new lows.
+Volume on U.S. exchanges was 9.16 billion shares, compared with the 9.37 billion average over the last 20 trading days.

 ALSO READ